 Buying intent model

-One way to score leads is by analyzing their purchasing intent.
+One way to score leads is to analyze their purchase intent.

 Intent data can be gathered from different digital sources to get a full picture of the prospect’s purchasing journey.

-Lead scoring models according to intent data allow you to stand in front of possible clients early.
+Lead scoring models based on intent data allow you to reach potential clients early.

 Express Analytics’ intent data allows you to minimize budget resources and manual needs.